MicrosoftDocs/azure-ai-docs/articles/search/search-security-manage-encryption-keys.md

 We recommend using the [autorotation capabilities of Azure Key Vault](/azure/key-vault/keys/how-to-configure-key-rotation), but you can also rotate keys manually.

-When you change a key or its version, any object that uses the key must first be updated to use the new key\version **before** deleting the previous key\version.
-Failing to do so will render the object unusable, as it won't be able to decrypt the content once key access is lost.
-Although restoring key vault access permissions at a later time will restore content access.
+When you change a key or its version, any object that uses the key must first be updated to use the new values **before** you delete the old values.
+Otherwise, the object becomes unusable because it can't be decrypted.

 1. [Determine the key used by an index or synonym map](search-security-get-encryption-keys.md).